 The admission officers want to see if an applicant kept continuous study progression or not, as a student.
 Noticeable gap surely raises some eyebrows.
 A gap in your academic progression can mean several things— you have purposely left education history off of your SOP in an attempt to hide it, you unexpectedly lost your job, and had difficulty getting admission in institutions.
 Or you voluntarily left your higher studies to enjoy life, that you were in prison or otherwise unable to work (more of the high extent)— and all of these could signal to universities that you might be a risky student to admit.

 Changing dates or otherwise trying to hide the fact that you were out of work and not doing higher studies in your Statement of Purpose will backfire.
 Identify the period in concern and explain in one or two sentences what caused the break in your studies’ advancement.
 Also, list something that you did during that time that could be constructed as career growth, such as promoting your education as self-study or starting a business.

 Make up for gaps, let it be extracurriculars or a new hobby with the rest of your achievements gained.
 In the best way, you can mention it.
 In most situations, the university would not be too concerned about a tiny difference if the job and educational background are good enough.
 That’s why it’s so important that your Statement of Intent does a great job of conveying the value you’re going to bring to your dream institution.

 Having nine years of professional experience and looking to continue studies?
 Getting into the desired program will be as easy as ABC with the perfect SOP.
-We will assist you in conquering the ideal SOP as per your details.
+We being one of the best SOP writing services will assist you in conquering the ideal SOP as per your details.